leonel-carrizo/libft/README.md

 # libft
-It will be helpful since you will use it in your next C school assignments.e
+It will be helpful since you will use it in your next C school assignments.